 - (current-load [proc]) gets or sets a procedure that takes a filename to load and returns the value (or values; see Chapter 2) of the last expression read from the file.
 This load handler is called by load, load-relative, load/use-compiled, and load/cd.
 The default load handler reads expressions from the file (with compiled expressions enabled) and passes each expression to the current evaluation handler.
 The default load handler also treats a hash mark on the first line of the file as a comment (see §14.3).
 The current load directory for loading the file is set before the load handler is called (see §14.1). - (current-load-extension [proc]) gets or sets a procedure that takes a filename to load as a dynamic extension (see §14.7) and returns the extension's value(s).
-The default load extension handler loads an extension using operating system primitives.

-- (current-load-relative-directory [path]) gets or sets a complete directory pathname or #f.
+The default load extension handler loads an extension using operating system primitives. - (current-load-relative-directory [path]) gets or sets a complete directory pathname or #f.
 The current load-relative directory is set by load, load-relative, load/use-compiled, load/cd, load-extension, and load-relative-extension to the directory of the file being loaded.
 This parameter is used by load-relative, load/use-compiled and load-relative-extension (see §14.1).
-When a new pathname is provided to the parameter procedure current-load-relative-directory, it is immediately expanded (see §11.2.1) and the result must be a complete pathname for an existing directory. - (use-compiled-file-kinds [kind-symbol]) gets or sets a symbol, either 'all, 'non-elaboration, or 'none, indicating whether load/used-compiled (and thus require-library) recognizes compiled files.
+When a new pathname is provided to the parameter procedure current-load-relative-directory, it is immediately expanded (see §11.2.1) and converted to an immutable string; the result must be a complete pathname for an existing directory. - (use-compiled-file-kinds [kind-symbol]) gets or sets a symbol, either 'all, 'non-elaboration, or 'none, indicating whether load/used-compiled (and thus require-library) recognizes compiled files.
 If the value of this parameter is 'all, then load/use-compiled recognizes compiled files as described in §14.1.
 If the value is 'none, then load/use-compiled ignores compiled files.
-If the value is 'non-elaboration, then load/use-compiled recognizes compiled files at the value is 'non-elaboration, then load/use-compiled recognizes compiled files except for .zo files that start with 'e followed by a space, which is a special annotation installed by compile-file (see §15.2.4) to indicate that a file contains elaboration-time expressions.
+If the value is 'non-elaboration, then load/use-compiled recognizes compiled files except for .zo files that start with 'e followed by a space, which is a special annotation installed by compile-file (see §15.2.5) to indicate that a file contains elaboration-time expressions.

-9.4.1.8 LIBRARIES
+9.4.1.8 Libraries

-- (current-library-collection-paths [path-list]) gets or sets a list of directory pathnames for library collections used by require-library.
-See Chapter 15 for more information. - (current-require-relative-collection [string-list]) gets or sets a non-empty list of collection names (forming a subcollection path) used by require-relative-library, or #f if there is no current library collection.
+- (current-library-collection-paths [path-list]) gets or sets a list of complete directory pathnames for library collections used by require-library.
 See Chapter 15 for more information.
+When a new list of pathnames is provided to the parameter procedure, it is converted to an immutable list of immutable strings. - (current-require-relative-collection [string-list]) gets or sets a non-empty list of collection names (forming a subcollection path) used by require-relative-library, or #f if there is no current library collection.
+See Chapter 15 for more information.
+When a new list of collection names is provided to the parameter procedure, it is converted to an immutable list of immutable strings.

-9.4.1.9 EXCEPTIONS
+9.4.1.9 Exceptions